-Projects proposed by or in partnership with tenant groups that exercised their TOPA rights to purchase their building with acquisition financing from DHCD will receive preference under this criterion.
+Projects proposed by or in partnership with tenant groups that exercised their TOPA rights to purchase their building will receive preference under this criterion.
 If the proposed development increases the number of units originally acquired by the tenants or their assignee, partial points may be awarded.